 Getting a second opinion for a medical condition isn't quite the same as cheating on your hairstylist.
 In fact, when it comes to complex or serious, life-threatening conditions, most doctors encourage second opinions.

-“If you don't have complete trust in your physician, or you have reason to believe that all options have not been presented, you should consider a second opinion,” said Dr. Barbara Miller, chief of pediatric hematology/oncology at Penn State Children’s Hospital.
+“If you don't have complete trust in your physician, or you have reason to believe that all options have not been presented, you should consider a second opinion,” said Dr. Barbara Miller, chief of pediatric hematology/oncology at Penn State Health Children’s Hospital.

 Sometimes, a doctor will even recommend that a patient seek out a second opinion if there are treatment options that he or she can't offer.

 “When you have a serious disease for which the therapies are controversial or changing very quickly, a second opinion may offer the possibility of new experimental drugs or therapeutic approaches,” she said.

 Dr. John Messmer, a family medicine physician at Penn State Health Milton S. Hershey Medical Center, said the most important thing is for the patient to have a primary care provider whom they know and trust and who can make referrals and coordinate care and opinions from specialists.

 When a situation is urgent and decisions must be made at once – maybe a patient comes to an emergency department with chest pains and is sent to have a clot dissolved – there is no time to seek out a second opinion.